-Patients should be started on stimulation at a low current output setting (0.25 mA), and the current should be increased gradually to allow accommodation to the stimulation.
-For patient comfort, the output current should be increased in 0.25 mA increments until a tolerable level is reached, at which improvement in depression symptoms are seen.
+Patients should be started on stimulation at a low current setting (0.25 mA), and the current should be increased gradually to allow accommodation to the stimulation.
+For patient comfort, the output current should be increased in 0.25 mA increments until a comfortable tolerance level is reached.
 Physicians should appreciate that some patients will accommodate to stimulation levels over time and should therefore allow further increases (in 0.25 mA steps) in output current, if needed.